 - Mother-baby separation: since separation is one of the possible causes of the problem, whenever possible, you should make sure that mother and baby are physically close, ideally skin to skin.

-- Postpone feeds: it is possible that you feel the fullness of the breast, but maybe your hospital room (or your house) is full of people, and you feel uncomfortable to feed.
-But it is not advisable to space out feeds, it would be best if you can offer your baby the breast very often, even after less than an hour has passed between feeds.
+- Postpone feeds: it is possible that you feel the fullness of the breast, but maybe your hospital room (or your house) is full of people, and you feel uncomfortable feeding.
+But it is not advisable to space out feeds; it would be best if you can offer your baby the breast very often, even after less than an hour has passed between feeds.

 - Giving a dummy, pacifier, or teats: this is related to the previous point; studies have shown that the use of dummies/pacifiers or teats can interfere with a good latch of the baby to your breast.
 So, in the first days (or weeks) after birth, they are best not offered to the baby in order to establish breastfeeding.

 How can I remove breast engorgement?

 Removing the engorgement allows you to alleviate the pain and helps the baby to feed.
 First of all, you need to unblock the milk flow.
-In order to do this, you must avoid applying heat to the breast and you need to apply cold: cabbage leaves, clay, cold ice packs or simply frozen vegetables (wrapped in a towel).
+In order to do this, you must avoid applying heat to the breast, and you need to apply cold with things like cabbage leaves, clay, cold ice packs, or simply frozen vegetables (wrapped in a towel).

 Then, to drain the milk, it is necessary to apply the so-called Reverse pressure softening (RPS) massage that allows the areola and nipple to soften so the baby can latch on properly.